 - 1. To help students know the dress mode in all ages - 2.
 To explain the different types of costume designs prevailing in different parts of the world - 3.
-To give information about their origin ,fabrics, and accessories.
+To give information about their origin, fabrics, and accessories.

-Sl No Course Outcome Pos/ PS Os CL KC Class Sessions Lab/ Field study CO 1 Compare the different costumes of India Pos 8 /pso s8 AN C 10 CO 2 Build up an idea about couture from middle age period Pos 8/ psos 8 AP F 10 CO 3 Understand and discuss the garments and ,accessories including headgear and foot wear of various regions Pos 8 /pso s8 U С 20 CO 4 Analyze the fashion trends in 18 th century Pos 8/ psos 8 AN С 20 CO 5 Explain the evolution of costumes Pos 8 /pso s8 U F 10 CO 6 Understand the information regarding the costumes orgin, fabrics, colours and accessories Pos/ 8 psos 8 U C 20 Total hours of Instruction 90
+Sl No Course Outcome Pos/ PS Os CL KC Class Sessions Lab/ Field study CO 1 Compare the different costumes of India Pos 8 /pso AN С 10 study CO 2 Build up an idea about couture from middle age period Pos 8/ psos 8 AP F 10 CO 3 Understand and discuss the garments and ,accessories including headgear and foot wear of various regions Pos 8 /pso s8 U С 20 CO 4 Analyze the fashion trends in 18 th century Pos 8/ psos 8 AN С 20 CO 5 Explain the evolution of costumes Pos 8 /pso s8 U F 10 CO 6 Understand the information regarding the costumes orgin, fabrics, colours and accessories Total hours of Instruction Pos/ 8 psos 8 U С 90 Total hours of instruction 90